16 Ways to Win the War Against Mosquitoes

 Treat pools of water you can’t drain to kill mosquito larvae.

 Pour a tiny amount of Agnique MMF mosquito larvicide in the water so that a thin layer covers the surface.
 It’ll suffocate the larvae (and any other insects in the water) without harming fish.
-(Buy it online at myadapco.com.)
-Or put Mosquito Dunk into the water.
+You can also use Mosquito Dunk in the water.
 These doughnut-shaped briquettes produce a toxic bacterial spore that kills mosquito larvae, but won’t harm fish or animals.
 One briquette lasts for 30 days.
 Large bodies of water may require more briquettes.
-The Mosquito Dunk doesn’t repel mosquitoes; it prevents breeding.
-Find it at home centers in six-pack quantities.
-It’s also available at lowes.com and other sites.
+The Mosquito Dunk product doesn’t repel mosquitoes; it prevents breeding.

 When water is part of your landscaping or used for recreation, you don’t want to drain it.
 But that doesn’t mean you have to surrender it to mosquitoes.
-Buy a few goldfish or minnows from a pet store or bait store and add them to your water garden.
-They may only live for one season, but they’ll eat mosquito larvae.
+Buy some koi, a few goldfish or minnows from a pet store or bait store and add them to your water garden.

 Call your local mosquito control officials for advice and help with big infestations.